Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers: Theory

-where $\left\langle \cdot\right\rangle $ denotes the average over the Gibbs distribution (Eq.~\ref{eq:Gibbs_distribution}).
-Eq.~\ref{eq:o_param_intepreatation} allows us to interpret the task-relevant kernel combination mechanism in terms of the learned network weights: correlating the effective weights across paths allows the network to make use of cross-path kernels, while controlling their magnitude allows to weigh the different path-path kernels in a task-relevant manner.
+Finally, our result Eq.~(\ref{eq:o_param_intepreatation}) relates the order parameter to a macroscopic measure of the network weights, allowing for a direct interpretation of the kernel combination mechanism: correlating the effective weights across paths allows the network to make use of cross-path kernels, while controlling their magnitude allows to weigh the different path-path kernels in a task-relevant manner.